What’s Causing Your Poor Balance?

 Multiple Sclerosis

-It results in poor communication from your brain to the rest of the body and can lead to damage and deterioration of nerves.
+The breakdown of myelin in multiple sclerosis results in poor communication from your brain to the rest of the body, and can lead to damaged and deteriorated nerves.

 Due to these communication challenges, it can result in poor balance, vertigo, and trouble walking.